-Due to its ML and DL capabilities, AI is able to produce intended answers or actions that serve to improve the speed and accuracy of internal processes.
-For instance, JP Morgan with its ML system Coin has saved 360,000 hours of lawyers’ and loan officers’ work by autonomously reviewing and interpreting commercial loan agreements.
+Due to its ML and DL capabilities, AI can produce intended answers or actions that serve to improve the speed and accuracy of internal processes.
+For instance, JP Morgan, with its ML system “Coin,” has saved 360,000 hours of lawyers’ and loan officers’ work by autonomously reviewing and interpreting commercial loan agreements.

 Business Case: Document Management Software for Bank of Georgia.

 Softengi has developed a smart parser at the request of a financial services company.
 The NLP-based application recognizes documents and contracts, analyzes their content, and generates only relevant information.
 Specifically, this software was used to analyze many documents for obtaining a loan, such as a passport, a financial statement, a cash flow projection, property documents, etc. The software allowed the company to automate the processing of documents and hence improve its productivity.